gerson-eduardo/challenge-3/README.md

 In the collection folder you can find the requests that my program accepts.
 There you will also find the environment variables necessary to use the microservices.
 The most used requests are described bellow each entity description.

 ###### Step by step guide:
-1. Create employees by using the POST request to the EmployeeController.
+1. Create employees by using the POST request in the EmployeeController.
 2. Update an employee role to ADMIN so that they can start and end polls.
 3. Create a proposal using any employee cpf.
 4. Start the voting session by using the  start-poll POST request to the ProposalController  with a valid ADMIN cpf.